Most Pakistani SMEs Waste Their SEO Budget in the AI Mode Era

 The underlying mechanic is straightforward.
 Traditional SEO rewards pages with strong backlink profiles, keyword relevance, and technical compliance.
 AI Mode rewards pages with extractable, self-contained answer blocks, specific data points, and entity-rich content.
 These are not the same thing.
 A 2,000-word blog post written for keyword density and internal linking may rank well but offer AI engines nothing extractable.
 A 500-word page with a precise PKR pricing table, a named regulatory body like SBP or PTA, and a direct answer to a common question may earn citations even without strong backlinks.

 Publishing more keyword-targeted content without restructuring it for AI extraction does not solve the visibility problem.
 It increases the volume of content that AI Mode ignores.
-For Pakistani SMEs paying PKR 30,000 to PKR 150,000 per month in SEO retainers, this means paying for content that increasingly serves Google’s AI training data rather than their own lead pipeline.
+For Pakistani SMEs paying a wide range of monthly fees in SEO retainers, this means paying for content that increasingly serves Google’s AI training data rather than their own lead pipeline.

 The SEO agency model has an expiration date